sourcebits-robertbiggs/ChocolateChip-UI-Book/04-layouts.markdown

 ###Buttons: Types and Placement

 Besides layouts, ChocolateChip-UI provides a number of button types and ways of positioning them in layouts.
-A button is just an anchor tag with the class button.
+From version 3.8.0 and forward, a button is just a button.
+For earlier versions, a button is an anchor tag with the class button.

 ####Default Buttons